discourse/discourse/docs/VAGRANT.md

 # Discourse Developer Install Guide (Vagrant)

-## If you are on a Mac or PC, try our [Discourse Vagrant QuickStart](http://blog.discourse.org/2013/04/discourse-as-your-first-rails-app/) blog post first!
+### If you are on a Mac or PC, please try our [Discourse Developer QuickStart](http://blog.discourse.org/2013/04/discourse-as-your-first-rails-app/) blog post first!

-**We require [Vagrant 1.1.2+](http://downloads.vagrantup.com/) for our Vagrant image to work.
-You may have to upgrade if you are running an earlier release.**

-If you'd like to set up a development environment for Discourse, the easiest way is by using a virtual machine.
-If you have experience setting up Rails projects, you might want to take a look at our **[Discourse Advanced Developer Guide](https://github.com/discourse/discourse/blob/master/docs/DEVELOPER-ADVANCED.md)**.
-It also contains instructions on building your own Vagrant VM.
+(If you have experience setting up Rails projects, you might want to take a look at our **[Discourse Advanced Developer Guide](https://github.com/discourse/discourse/blob/master/docs/DEVELOPER-ADVANCED.md)**.
+It also contains instructions on building your own Vagrant VM.)

 The following instructions will automatically download and provision a virtual machine for you to begin hacking on Discourse with: